lauraDamacenoAlmeida/roadmap-for-NLP/README.md

 <a name="why"></a>
 ## :woman_technologist: 2.
 Why NLP?
 What is the benefits?

-1. Perform large-scale analysis:
+You have probably wondered what is the benefit of using NLP in systems, let's see a little bit about it :star_struck:

+1. Perform large-scale analysis: NLP technology allows for text analysis at scale on all manner of documents, internal systems, emails, social media data, online reviews, and more.
-2. Get a more objective and accurate analysis:
+2. Get a more objective and accurate analysis
-3. Improve customer satisfaction:
+3. Improve customer satisfaction
-4. Better understand your market:
+4. Better understand your market
-5. Get actionable insights:
+5. Get actionable insights

 <a name="uses"></a>
 ## :computer: 3.
 Main uses of NLP